andrevidela/Research-report/Thesis/index.md

     putStrLn greeting
 ```

-However, it would be reasonable to expect the compiler to notice that the variable is also a string literals and that, because it is only used in a string interpolation statement, it can be concatenated at compile time.
+In the above example, it would be reasonable to expect the compiler to notice that the variable `name` is a string literals and that, because it is only used in a string interpolation statement, it can be concatenated at compile time.
 Effectively being equivalent to the following:

 ```haskell
 let greeting = "hello Susan" in